Three Stars Dark Sky Festival

 Friday | May 8

-Moons, Tides & Ocean Cycles | 7–9 PM | Pachena Bay
+Moons, Tides and Ocean Cycles Fireside Chat | 7–9 PM | Pachena Bay

-Featuring Spencer Bialek, Machine Learning Specialist at Ocean Networks Canada and PhD-trained astrophysicist, this session dives into the Moon–tide system, seasonal sky changes, and how gravitational forces shape intertidal ecosystems.
-Spencer brings a rare lens that bridges deep-space astronomy with coastal science, revealing how “the sky moves the sea” in ways both measurable and meaningful
+Featuring Spencer Bialek, Machine Learning Specialist at Ocean Networks Canada and PhD-trained astrophysicist, alongside science communicator Niki Wilson, this session dives into the Moon-tide system, seasonal sky changes, and how gravitational forces shape intertidal ecosystems.

-Night Sky Photography Workshop | 9–11 PM | Pachena Bay
+Night Sky Insta-Photo Workshop: Michael Rymer | 9–11 PM | Pachena Bay

 Astronomer and astrophotographer Michael Rymer leads a hands-on workshop exploring techniques for capturing stars, constellations, and the Milky Way using your smartphone.
-Learn how to work with low light and transform the night sky into striking images.

-Stargazing Experience | 10–12 AM | Pachena Bay Campground
+Stargazing | 10 PM–12 AM | Pachena Bay

-Spencer Bialek, astrophysicist, will have his telescope on site, offering guests the chance to experience the night sky through the lens of both cutting-edge science and deep curiosity.
 With a PhD in astrophysics and a background in astronomical imaging and data science, Spencer brings a unique perspective that connects what we see above with the forces shaping our universe.

 Saturday | May 9